PhoenixRe32/exersice-parental-controls/README.md

 ### How to use
-Use a browser, or Postman, or the terminal and make the following **GET** request: http://localhost:8080/v0/user/ce38a0b4-862f-456e-a08a-91f08181eb00/watch/c1ccf910-2ecc-4018-b476-5e8957b5ba00/permission
+Use a browser, or Postman, or the terminal and make the following **GET** request: http://localhost:8080/v0/user/ce38a0b4-862f-456e-a08a-91f08181eb00/watch/c1ccf910-2ecc-4018-b476-5e8957b5ba00/permission The request takes two ids.
+The first is the user uuid and the second is the movie uuid.
+I have provided some values below that you can use.
+They are the hardcoded values for the mock implementation I wrote for the purpose of this exercise.

 ```
 UserId                                  Rating Preference
 ce38a0b4-862f-456e-a08a-91f08181eb00    U